nllz/IRTF-HRPC/draft-methodology.md

 ## IPv6 Leakage

-Some studies proved that several commercial VPN providers and applications suffer of critical leakage of information through IPv6 due to improper support and configuration[1].
+Some studies proved that several commercial VPN providers and applications suffer of critical leakage of information through IPv6 due to improper support and configuration [PETS2015VPN].
 This is generally caused by a lack of proper configuration of the client's IPv6 routing tables.
 Considering that most popular browsers and similar applications have been supporting IPv6 by default, if the host is provided with a functional IPv6 configuration, the traffic that is generated might be leaked if the VPN application isn't designed to manipulate such traffic properly.

 ## DNS Leakage